Battle of Ridgeway: Battle

 Meanwhile, the British were mobilizing both local Canadian militia and British garrison troops to defend against the impending invasion of Canada.
 The Fenians night-marched north across Black Creek (Ontario) through a cedar swamp, then turned inland on Ridge Road on the morning of June 2; taking up a defensive position on Limestone Ridge near the present Canadian town of Ridgeway.
-There, they clashed with 850 advancing Canadian militia (the dark-green uniformed Queen's Own Rifles of Toronto and the traditionally clad red-coated 13th Battalion from Hamilton, reinforced by two local companies from Caledonia and York) commanded by Lieutenant Colonel Alfred Booker of the 13th Battalion.
+There, they clashed with 850 advancing soldiers of the Canadian militia (the dark-green uniformed Queen's Own Rifles of Toronto and the traditionally clad red-coated 13th Battalion from Hamilton, reinforced by two local companies from Caledonia and York) commanded by Lieutenant Colonel Alfred Booker of the 13th Battalion.

-In the first hour of the battle, the Canadians appeared to prevail, driving Fenian skirmishers back across Bertie Road.
+In the first hour of the battle, the Canadian soldiers drove Fenian skirmishers back across Bertie Road.
 Then something went wrong: to this day, it is not clear exactly what.
 Some sources say that the Canadian militiamen mistook Fenian scouts on horseback for cavalry.
-Orders to form a square to defend against a cavalry charge, although quickly countermanded, led to chaos in the Canadian ranks and Booker ordered a withdrawal after ninety minutes of battle.
+Orders to form a square to defend against a cavalry charge, although quickly countermanded, led to chaos in the Canadian ranks, and Booker ordered a withdrawal after ninety minutes of battle.
 Other sources indicate that troops mistook a company of redcoated 13th Battalion infantry for British troops relieving them and began to withdraw; which then triggered a panic among other troops who mistook the withdrawal for a retreat.
-O'Neill, observing the chaos breaking out in the Canadian ranks, quickly ordered a bayonet charge that completely routed the inexperienced Canadians.
+O'Neill, observing the chaos beginning in the Canadian forces, ordered a bayonet charge that routed the mostly-inexperienced Canadians.
 The Fenians took and briefly held the town of Ridgeway.
-Then, expecting to be overwhelmed by British reinforcements, they quickly turned back to Fort Erie where they fought a second battle, the Battle of Fort Erie, against a small but determined detachment of Canadians holding the town.
+Then, expecting to be overwhelmed by British reinforcements, they withdrew toward Fort Erie, where they fought the Battle of Fort Erie, against a small detachment of Canadian soldiers determined on holding the town.

 The Canadian loss was 9 killed, 37 wounded (some severely enough to require amputation), and 22 died of wounds or disease later.
 One British soldier, Corporal Carrington, 47th (Lancashire) Regiment of Foot, died on a forced march from Chippawa to Stevensville.
 His grave was identified 146 years later on the eve of Remembrance Day 2012.
 O'Neill claimed he had one or two men killed, but Canadians claimed more.
-The relatively low casualty figures make this an interesting battle for proponents of theories about soldiers' reluctance to shoot to kill, but could also be accounted for by the fact that the Fenians had deployed only their skirmishers in an attempt to lure the Canadians towards their main force which did not advance until the last minutes of the battle, when they launched a bayonet attack that broke Canadian lines.
+The relatively low casualty figures support proponents of theories about soldiers' reluctance to shoot to kill but could also be accounted for by the fact the Fenians at first deployed only skirmishers.
+This was done in an attempt to lure Canadian soldiers towards their main force, which did not advance until the last minutes of the battle, when it attacked with bayonets to break the Canadian lines.